xinwen-cs/AudioDVP/README.md

 * The **expression basis** of 3DMM is from https://github.com/Juyong/3DFace under GPL License.

-* Our **renderer** is heavily borrowed from https://github.com/google/tf_mesh_renderer and inspired by https://github.com/andrewkchan/pytorch_mesh_renderer.
+* Our **renderer** is heavily borrowed from https://github.com/google/tf_mesh_renderer and inspired by and https://github.com/andrewkchan/pytorch_mesh_renderer.

 ## Notification
 * Our method is built upon *Deep Video Portraits*.